HaseebAhmed6/bmi-calculator/README.md

   - Support for major web browsers
 - **Maintainability**
-  - Clean and well-documented codebase cl - Use of version control for tracking changes
+  - Clean and well-documented codebase
+  - Use of version control for tracking changes
-- **Security**
-  - As soon as data is processed, it needs to be cleaned.

 ## Design